emefff/Wind-Distribution-In-Historic-District-Block-With-OpfenFOAM/README.md

 CAD model (FreeCAD)

-Simulation space and other CAD (Salome)
+Simulation space and other CAD cutting and concatenating (Salome)

 Meshing (SnappyHExMesh in CfdOF in FreeCAD)